Master of Arts in Organizational Management, 2010

 "I'm one of eight kids, and the first to graduate from anything."

-Congratulations to Laura McDowell of Manila, Arkansas, on her recent graduation from Ashford University!
-One of the things she loves about Ashford is that, even though she did all her coursework online from home, she still got to visit Ashford's campus in Clinton, Iowa, to receive her Master's hood, and to experience the tradition of commencement.
+One of the things Laura McDowell of Manila, Arkansas loves about Ashford is that, even though she did all her coursework online from home, she still got to visit Ashford's campus in Clinton, Iowa, to receive her Master's hood, and to experience the tradition of commencement.
 She was so excited to attend the ceremonies, she drove all the way from Arkansas to Iowa for the event.
-"I am so looking forward to this," she said once she arrived on campus, "I'm impressed!
+"I am so looking forward to this," she said once she arrived on the Clinton campus, "I'm impressed!
 It's an old campus, but it has a lot of pizzazz."

 McDowell works at Denso Manufacturing Arkansas as a Quality Specialist in the Engineering department.
 Though she loves learning for its own sake, she also sees the value her new Master's degree will bring to her career.
 "This degree will allow me to grow into the management side of work, rather than just focusing solely on engineering.
 I want to get out of the technical stuff and get involved with people, to deal with personalities instead of machines."
 She also says that, as she nears retirement, she would like to teach a course online — something for which her Master's degree now qualifies her.

-Laura, now 53, is still living in Manila and working with the Cub Scouts.
-She's a Supplier Engineer at Denso Manufacturing, and says she uses her degree every day in both her work and her time with the Scouts.
+When we spoke with her a year after graduation, Laura, said she was still living in Manila and working with the Cub Scouts.
+She's a Supplier Engineer at Denso Manufacturing, and said she uses her degree every day in both her work and her time with the Scouts.
 Laura is also following through with her goal of becoming an educator – she's in contact with her local college and hopes to teach an online class in the future.